zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Date Functions.md

 ## ISDATE {#section_rzl_s5l_vdb .section}

-**The command format is as follows**:
+**Command format**:

 ```
 boolean isdate(string date, string format)
 ```

-**The command description is as follows**:
+**Command description**:

-Judge whether a date string can be converted to a datetime value according to corresponding format string.
+Determines whether a date string can be converted to a datetime value according to corresponding format string.
 If the conversion is successful, return TRUE, otherwise return FALSE.

 **Parameter description**:

 -   date: date value of String format.
 If the input is ‘bigint’, or ‘double’ or ‘datetime’, it is be converted to ‘string’ type.
-If it is another data type, an exception reported.
+If it is another data type, an exception is indicated.
 -   format: a String type constant.
 The extensional date format is not supported.
 If redundant format strings appear in ‘format’, then get the datatime value corresponding to the first format string, other strings are taken as separators.
 For example,  isdate \(‘1234-yyyy’, ‘yyyy-yyyy’\) returns ‘TRUE’.

 **Return value**: